theQRL/zond-package/README.md

   # The gas limit of the network set at genesis
   genesis_gaslimit: 30000000

+  # Reduce key-derivation RAM & CPU usage at some expense of KDF strength
+  # Defaults to false
+  light_kdf_enabled: false

   # Max churn rate for the network
   # Defaults to 8
   max_per_epoch_activation_churn_limit: 8